 - Salem High School does not have an official supply list.
 It is recommended that students arrive on the first day with paper, pen or pencil, and a binder.
 Teachers will let students know on the first day if there are additional supplies.

 - Freshman and New Student Orientation will be held on Tuesday, August 29, 2017 at 7:00 pm.

 - Students who have registered for a dual-enrolled course at Salem High School during the 2017-2018 school year need to ensure that placement testing for Virginia Western Community College has been completed prior to the start of next school year.
 Students who have completed placement testing in the last 2 years with a qualifying score do not need to retest.

-- Summer School 2017 – Summer School registration will begin the week of May 1.
+- Summer School 2017 – Summer School Registration is now open.
 Applications must be completed, printed out, and accompanied with a $10 registration fee.

 The following information has been sent home to all seniors via email and mail.
 It was also handed to seniors at a class meeting on Thursday, May 11.
 Please direct questions to either Scott Habeeb, Beth Cook, or Anna Dyer.

 What an exciting and busy time of year this is for those who are nearing the end of their high school journey!
 We’re excited for you as you navigate these final weeks of school.
 This message is intended to provide you with information about the upcoming school events for seniors.
 As the spring progresses, we will continue to send out similar information via School Messenger, Facebook, and Twitter.
 We also invite you to sign up for the Class of 2017 Remind Text Service by texting @16-17shs to the phone number 81010.